-The Top 5 Essay Writing Tips
+The Top 5 Essay Writing Tips for Students

-In this article, we are going to explore the five most important elements of writing great essays.
-These essay writing tips for students are provided for teachers to master the craft of essay writing in the classroom.
 At the end of the article, we will show you the best collection of essay writing prompts to put these into action.

 COMPLETE TEACHING UNIT ON INTERNET RESEARCH SKILLS USING GOOGLE SEARCH